The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 # Improvisation

-Improvisation is a level 80 Dancer ability that creates a circle around you in a six yalm radius for as long as you channel the ability for up to 15 seconds.
+Improvisation is a level 80 Dancer ability that creates a circle around you in a six yalm radius for as long as you channel the ability, up to 15 seconds.
 This ability will generate Esprit based on how many party members are standing in the circle.
 When used in combat, it will generate 3 Esprit + 1 for each party member who is in your circle per server tick (so if all seven other party members are standing in it, it will generate 10 Esprit per server tick).
 The ideal time to use Improvisation is during downtime when the boss is untargetable (such as a phase change).
 If channeled for the full duration, you can generate up to 60 Esprit if everyone is standing in your circle.
 Additionally, it will grant a 10% healing buff for anyone standing in the circle.
 Since this ability is channeled, it will cancel the auto attack when initiating.
 You can potentially weave this ability between GCDs when the whole party is standing together to “fish” for Esprit.
 Due to the potential loss of an auto attack, this is a marginal gain at best, and a loss if you do not have all seven party members in the circle (missing even one party member will cause you to only generate 9 Esprit which effectively cannot contribute to a Saber Dance -- 49 Esprit is not enough to use Saber Dance while 50 is).

 - - -

 # Understanding Flourish

 Flourish is a 60s cooldown oGCD ability that grants all four of our proc GCDs and a proc of Fan Dance III.
 Whenever you naturally proc one of these abilities, you gain a buff that lasts for 20 seconds that allow you to use that specific proc’d action.
 When you use Flourish, you will gain a proc for all five of the actions which each last for 20 seconds.
-The Flourish window in a DNC’s rotation can be a very hectic time, especially since you will not want to waste a single proc and 2 of the procs are AoE GCDs that require being close to the boss in order to hit.
+The Flourish window in a DNC’s rotation can be a very hectic time, especially since you will not want to waste a single proc and two of the procs are AoE GCDs that require being close to the boss in order to hit.

 ![](https://cdn.discordapp.com/attachments/752334526449057853/897215433843802132/unknown.png)\
 (The buffs granted by flourish that allow you to use Reverse Cascade, Fountainfall, Rising Windmill, Bloodshower, and Fan Dance III.)